MW Motorsport

-MW Motorsport (formerly known as Matthew White Racing) is a motor-racing team that is competing in the Dunlop Super2 Series.
-The team currently races with Nissan Altimas, with Thomas Maxwell, Angelo Mouzouris, Tyler Everingham and Declan Fraser.
+MW Motorsport (formerly known as Matthew White Racing) was a motor-racing team that is competing in the Dunlop Super3 Series.
+The team previously raced with Nissan Altimas, with Thomas Maxwell, and Cody Burcher.

 The team was formed by Matthew White in 2000 to further his own racing ambitions.
 Originally Matthew White Racing was a privateer V8 Supercar team, specifically supporting White's career, but he took on a customer driver for the first time in 2002 and the team gradually changed over the next five years into a professional pay driver operation in the Fujitsu V8 Supercar Series.
 The team made infrequent appearances at V8 Supercar endurance races.

 Kumho Tyre Series

 MW Motorsport first entered the Kumho Tyre Series in 2016, Running Garry Jacobson in an ex-FPR FG Falcon in rounds 4 & 5 of the series at Phillip Island and Sydney Motorsport Park.
 He would win all bar one race and finish sixth in the championship despite only competing in two rounds.

-After taking a hiatus in 2017, the team would return for the 2018 season with first year drivers Zak Best and Tyler Everingham. the pair would finish 1–2 in the series with Everingham winning 10 races on his way to the series title.
+After taking a hiatus in 2017, the team would return for the 2018 season with first year drivers Zak Best and Tyler Everingham. the pair would finish 1–2 in the series with Everingham winning ten races on his way to the series title.

-For 2019 Best stayed with the team and was joined by Hamish Ribarits and Nic Carroll.
+For 2019, Best stayed with the team and was joined by Hamish Ribarits and Nic Carroll.
 Ribarits & Best would win races on their way to third and fourth in the series respectively.
 Carroll would finish sixth.

 In the shortened 2020 series, Jaylyn Robotham would sign on for the two rounds contested.
 He would sweep the series, winning all four races and taking three out of four poles.